Ilesanmisamuel/dynamicdropdown/README.md

 # Dynamic Dropdown Project
-THis Project  contains a form using select pull-down elements.
+This Project  contains a form using select pull-down elements.
 Once the user selects the desired option, This script will dynamically create another pull-down element whose contents will depend upon the visitor's first choice.

 <b>WEb Technologies:</b>